 How much does the recording cost?

-A $100 charge covers the time for the stage manager and recording technician and includes two compact discs of the performance (one for the performer and one for the Music Library for required recitals, both copies to the performer for non-required recitals).
-Additional copies can be ordered prior to the performance by filling out the Recital Recording Sheet (which must be turned in three weeks prior to the recital) or after the performance by filling out a Duplication Request Form.
+A $100 charge covers the time for the stage manager and recording technician, program printing and includes two compact discs of the performance (one for the performer and one for the Music Library for required recitals, both copies to the performer for non-required recitals).
+Additional copies can be ordered prior to the performance by filling out the Recital Recording Request (which must be turned in three weeks prior to the recital) or after the performance by filling out a Duplication Request Form.
 Sound reinforcement or anything requiring additional personnel will be billed at $10 per hour.

 When do I get my copies?

 In most cases, your order should be ready within a few days of your performance.
 At the most, we try to have them finished within a week.
 You will receive an e-mail message notifying you that your order is ready.
-Completed orders can be picked up from the College of Music Main Office (Room C103).
+Completed orders can be picked up from the College of Music Operations Office (Room N124).

 Ensemble Recording FAQ